Ready to build a full-stack influencer program?

 If your AOV is $200, your ideal CAC would be around $60.
 You’re willing to spend $60 per customer, and the conversion rate on your website is 10%, you need to drive 10 people on your website for $60.

-You can ballpark your eyeball-to-site-visitor conversion rate for every creator and find out how much you’re willing to pay for a post or story.
+You can ballpark your eyeball-to-site-visitor conversion rate for every influencer and find out how much you’re willing to pay for a post or story.
 For example, if their engagement rate is 3%...

 Which means for every 10,000 followers the influencer has, we’ll get (roughly) 300 likes & comments.
 Let’s assume 5% of those care enough to click the link and visit our landing page.

-We are willing to spend a maximum of $60 for 10 people, so we’ll be willing to do $90 for every 10,000 followers this creator has.
+We are willing to spend a maximum of $60 for 10 people, so we’ll be willing to do $90 for every 10,000 followers this influencer has.

 You should do this calculation with numbers from your own business and arrive at the right amount to pay influencers so you’re always profitable with your campaigns.

-Here are some other tools you can use, if you wanna explore:
+Here are some other tools you can use, if you want to explore:

-If there’s one thing you take away from this post, do the fair price calculation for your business.
+If there’s one thing you take away from this post, do the fair price calculation for your influencer marketing programs.
 This will help you make profitable decisions in the future.

-In summary, don’t seek to pay influencers upfront from the get-go without doing your research and making sure they want to promote your product.
+In summary, don’t seek to pay influencers upfront from the get-go without doing your research and making sure the influencer will promote your product.

 Use the thumb rule for quick ballpark estimates and keep the other factors in mind when it comes to calculating fair price.
 And never forget the first principles, it’s all about cost per eyeball and eyeball to sale conversion rate.